Claudiu-Meiu/Weather-App/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Firebase Authentication

+This project uses Firebase for authentication.
+To use this feature, you will need to create a Firebase account.
+After creating your account, replace the details in the environment files located in the `environments` directory with your Firebase configuration data.

 ## Acknowledgments

 This project uses code from [weather-icons](https://github.com/basmilius/weather-icons) by Bas Milius, licensed under the MIT License.
 See the [LICENSE](https://github.com/basmilius/weather-icons/blob/dev/LICENSE) file for details.